banner-hero

 Bardiya Accommodation

 Bardiya is a less crowded area, so it is more focused on eco-lodges and boutique jungle resorts.
 A swell, it also offers the community home stays.
-The accommodation emphasizes more of sustainability and cultural immersion than as a tourist spot.
-Similar to its eco-system, the accommodation also offers a raw and authentic taste in accommodation.
+The accommodation emphasizes sustainability and cultural immersion more than it does being a tourist spot.
+Similar to its ecosystem, the accommodation also offers a raw and authentic experience.

 Chitwan Accommodation

 Chitwan offers broader options than Bardiya due to its more commercialized and popular image.
-It offers luxury jungle resorts as well as mid-range hotels, which are accessible for all types of travelers.
-There are also enough budget guesthouses as well as all-inclusive safari packages available.
-For facilities, often modern provides more.
+It offers luxury jungle resorts as well as mid-range hotels, accessible to all types of travelers.
+There are also enough budget guesthouses and all-inclusive safari packages available.
+For facilities, often modern ones provide more.

 Cost Comparison